hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      You receive a push notification on the `VSC firewall <https://firewall.vscentrum.be/>`_ page with a 'Yes/No' question to confirm the purpose of your identity verification request.
+      You receive a push notification on the `VSC Firewall`_ page with a 'Yes/No' question to confirm the purpose of your identity verification request.
       After you click on 'Yes', FileZilla will connect to your account automatically.
       If run an SSH agent, a valid SSH certificate will be injected into it; the latter can be